rsksmart/devportal-1.0/content/rsk-devportal/rsk/node/install/operating-systems/index.md

         ```
         docker buildx build --platform linux/amd64 -t regtest -f Dockerfile.RegTest .
         ```
-    When the build finishes, you have a container ready to run RSK.
+    When the build finishes, you have a container ready to run Rootstock node.

-1. To run the container, execute any of the following commands:
+1. Once the restart is complete, run the container by executing any of the following commands:

     [](#top "collapsible")
     - Mainnet